VerSkyLicense inquiry

 Engineer by training.
 Builder by disposition.
 Based in Bangkok, Thailand.

-Spent the last decade running multiple businesses across hospitality, software, and AI infrastructure.
 Came to aerospace not by industry affiliation but by recognising that a generation of low-altitude vehicles was being built without the protocol layer they would need.

 “The hardest part of an open protocol isn't the protocol — it's the patience to publish it before the standards body asks for it.”